mugdad1/mugdad1/README.md

 - 👋 Hi, I’m @mugdad1
 - 👀 I’m interested in mobile app dev
 - 🌱 I’m currently learning java and oop
-- 📫 How to reach me don't
+- 📫 How to reach me (mugdad1) on discord
 - ⚡ Fun fact: i'm 23

 <!---